-An intensive outpatient (IOP) treatment program is an option if inpatient or residential treatment does not fit your circumstances.
+An intensive outpatient program (IOP) is an option if inpatient or residential treatment does not fit your circumstances.
 It is as effective as the other rehab programs for drug and alcohol addiction and has its own set of unique benefits.
 In these programs, those in treatment also have access to behavioral therapy and other forms of therapies used to elicit changes that support sobriety.

 What Is an Intensive Outpatient Program?

 IOP is a type of outpatient program (OP) used to address substance abuse and co-occurring mental conditions such as eating disorders, anxiety, and depression.
 The primary difference, compared to standard outpatient, is the higher level of care provided.
 Additionally, you’ll need to spend more hours in therapy each day for about three to five days.
 Most programs require nine to 20 hours of participation per week.
-90 days is the average overall length of treatment.
+In fact, 90 days is the average overall length of treatment.

 An intensive outpatient program is also useful for individuals transitioning from an inpatient program or upgrading from a traditional OP.
 Good candidates for IOPs include those who: